 |Luminous Flux||120 lm|

-The base is made out of ABS plastic.
-The same plastic used for keyboard keycaps.
-These lights support a maximum of 20 tiles instead of an unlimited number of blocks, unlike the previous choices.
+The base is ABS plastic which is the same plastic used for keyboard keycaps.
+Unlike the previous choices, these lights support a maximum of 20 tiles instead of an unlimited number of blocks.
 Again, if you exceed ten lights in one design, make sure to use an additional USB power cord.
 This time you don’t get a physical remote.
-Instead, you have to use the mobile app (iOS and Android), which equals a much larger number of RGB effects as well as the option to create custom effects.
+Instead, you have to use the mobile app (iOS and Android), which equals a much larger number of RGB effects and the option to create custom effects.
 The app is far less powerful than the Nanoleaf or Philips Hue apps, but it works as intended and supports custom RGB effects.